JoshSinyor/JoshSinyor.github.io/_posts/2021-08-16-mapping-keyboards-to-osx-part-two.md

 ### Reassigning Keys 3: Windows Shortcuts

 There are some key combinations from Windows that will be so ingrained in your muscle memory - or so conspicuously lacking from Mac's default function - that you'll want to add them over and above the basic reassignment.
-For example, the default behaviour of the `Home` and `End` keys - especially when it comes to highlighting text using a `shift` modifier (default behaviour: skipping to the beginning and end of files, rather than the beginning or end of the line) feels inadequate after using the default Windows option.
+For example, the default behaviour of the `Home` and `End` keys - especially when it comes to highlighting text using a `⇧` modifier (default behaviour: skipping to the beginning and end of files, rather than the beginning or end of the line) feels inadequate after using the default Windows option.
 The three-key combination required to execute a Print Screen command seems wildly excessive when a typical Windows keyboard will have a dedicated button.
 Commonly desired modifications of this type will be addressed in [Part 3]({% post_url 2021-08-23-mapping-keyboards-to-osx-part-three %}) of this series.